Home Compare LATO-B.ST vs WAB

 Investment AB Latour (publ) vs Westinghouse Air Brake Technologies: Which Stock Looks Stronger in 2026?

 Westinghouse Air Brake Technologies holds the cleaner structural position, with the lead spread across growth and stability.
-Investment AB Latour (publ) does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup broadly confirms the structural lead — Westinghouse Air Brake Technologies holds the more constructive position.
+Investment AB Latour (publ) still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+On the market side, Westinghouse Air Brake Technologies is in better shape — its trend is intact while Investment AB Latour (publ)'s trend has broken down.
 That puts structure and market broadly in agreement — Westinghouse Air Brake Technologies's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (LATO-B.ST: STOXX 600, WAB: Russell 1000).